 Wash dates thoroughly, dry them and remove stones.
 Fill the hollow dates with a little peanut butter.
 Press into shape and roll in confectioners' sugar.

-These are some of the earliest peanut butter fudge recipes ever published.
+These are some of the earliest recipes for peanut butter fudge ever published.
 Did you know that peanut butter was not mentioned in nineteenth-century recipes as it had yet to be invented?

-Some early peanut candies did, however, call for finely chopped peanuts, an unprocessed form of homemade peanut butter.
+Some early peanut candies did, however, contain finely chopped peanuts, an unprocessed form of homemade peanut butter.
 Modern peanut butter can be substituted in these candy recipes, if you wish, but the finely chopped peanuts taste delicious as well.